fe-moldark/wesleykent-website/raspberrypi.markdown

 ---

 # Custom RetroPie
 This project took a good chunk of time, but now runs RetroPie perfectly, sound included, with a larger case than normal for comfort reasons.
 I know parts of this design will get some hate for using a) wood for the case, and b) for using a Pi3 instead of a pi zero.
-At the time using a Pi3 made more sense due to the specific lcd screen I already had and since the case was designed to be larger anyway, a Pi 3 fit easily.
+At the time using a Pi3 made more sense due to the specific lcd screen I already had and since the case was designed to be larger anyway, a Pi3 fit easily.
 As far as using wood, it was a fun way to avoid having to 3d print a small case and allowed me more freedom when designing it.
 Haven't had any issues with it overheating yet (going on two years) as the backing provides more than enough ventilation.
 Currently has over 3 dozen games installed and alleviates boredom when needed - definitely a success.<br>
 <p align="center"><img width="950" src="/assets/rpi/retropie1.jpg"></p>

 <img src="/assets/rpi/retropie2.jpg" alt=""> | <img src="/assets/rpi/retropie4.jpg" alt="">